micmejia/bible-dump/AMPC/Amos/Amos 3.md

-Surely the Lord God will do nothing [^a]without revealing His secret to His servants the prophets.
+Surely the Lord God will do nothing without revealing His secret to His servants the prophets.